Get Involved with the Unitarian Universalist United Nations Office

 Become an Envoy

-Come to our Intergenerational Spring Seminar
+Attend the Intergenerational Spring Seminar

 Intern at the UU-UNO

-Have a UN Sunday
+Host a UN Sunday Service

 Every year, the UU-UNO invites congregations and individual UUs to deepen their understanding of the United Nations by devoting one service each October to reaffirm the connections between UU principles and the vital issues dealt with at the UN.
+Learn more about hosting a UN Sunday service.

 - Resource: UN Sunday Resource Packet